How driving instructors can use and support the campaign

 The ‘Ready to Pass?’ campaign has been designed to support driving instructors and reinforce the messages you already give your pupils.

-Here are 10 ways you can help us to spread the word about the campaign and achieve our joint aim of safer drivers.
+Here are 10 ways you can use and support campaign and achieve our joint aim of safer drivers.
 You’re probably already doing most of them.

 1. Discuss the checklist with your pupils